FailAcademy/learning/web-dev-foundation/_slides/week-02/02-css-layout-slides.md

 - More on HTML5 structural elements
 - Different ways to use the `position` property
 - How to `float` elements
-- How to use the `background` property in CSS
 - What a CSS reset is and how to use one

 ---